strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 title: Getting Started with BASH
 ---

-# A Handful of Basic BASH Commands to Get You Started Using the Command Line
+# A Handful of Basic Commands to Get You Started Using the Command Line

 ### Some Basic Commands
 Print to the console `echo "Hello"`